ankurp/Dollar/README.md

 ## Using [cocoapods](http://cocoapods.org/) version 0.36.x or greater

-Add `pod 'Dollar'` to your `Podfile` and run `pod install`.
+Add `pod 'Euro'` to your `Podfile` and run `pod install`.
 Add `use_frameworks!` to the end of the `Podfile`.
-Also checkout this [sample app](https://github.com/ankurp/DollarPodApp).
+Also checkout this [sample app](https://github.com/ankurp/EuroPodApp).
 Requires cocoapod version 0.36.x or greater.

 ## Using [Swift Package Manager](https://github.com/apple/swift-package-manager)

-Add the following dependency `.Package(url: "https://github.com/ankurp/Dollar", majorVersion: 6, minor: 0)` to your `Package.swift` file and then run `swift build`.
+Add the following dependency `.Package(url: "https://github.com/ankurp/Euro", majorVersion: 6, minor: 0)` to your `Package.swift` file and then run `swift build`.
 Requires swift version 2.2 or greater that you can install from https://swift.org

 ## Using `git submodule`

-1. If you are using git then add Dollar as a submodule using `git submodule add https://github.com/ankurp/Dollar.git`.
-If not using git download the project using `git clone https://github.com/ankurp/Dollar.git` in your project folder.
+1. If you are using git then add Euro as a submodule using `git submodule add https://github.com/ankurp/Euro.git`.
+If not using git download the project using `git clone https://github.com/ankurp/Euro.git` in your project folder.
-2. Open the `Dollar` folder.
-Drag Dollar.xcodeproj, inside the Dollar folder, into the file navigator of your Xcode project.
+2. Open the `Euro` folder.
+Drag Euro.xcodeproj, inside the Euro folder, into the file navigator of your Xcode project.
 3. In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 4. In the tab bar at the top of that window, open the "Build Phases" panel.
-5. Expand the "Link Binary with Libraries" group, and add Dollar.framework.
+5. Expand the "Link Binary with Libraries" group, and add Euro.framework.
-6. In your project file `import Dollar` and you can call all of the helper functions.
+6. In your project file `import Euro` and you can call all of the helper functions.

 Still stuck.
 Then checkout this screencast on [how to import](http://recordit.co/0gQiCSEREF)